What to look for in collagen powder and how to read the label

 What to look for in your collagen powder

 Collagen powders contain either type 1, type 2 or type 3 collagen.
 You can also get a supplement that contains all three types of collagen (normally called multi-collagen and made by combining chicken and bovine sources together) or just type 1 and 3 combined (as in bovine collagen powder).
-The type you choose will depend on which body benefits you were hoping to achieve.
+The type you choose will depend on which body benefits you're hoping to achieve.

 Type 1 collagen